paulhibbitts/test-docsify-this/README.md

 </div>
 ```

+Once you are viewing the embedded page, you can refine the left/right margins of the content by adjusting the `max-width` parameter (default unit is %), as shown in the example Docsify-This URL above.

 _Adjust the `height` value (2700px) to match your content length.
 Test on different devices to ensure all content is visible._

 To avoid having to determine and set an appropriate height for the iframe, a scrollbar can be included: